systelab/allure-reporter-ci/README.md

 ### Script Execution

-Prior to the execution of this script, a JSON configuration file needs to be created and the following environment variables need to be defined:
+Prior to the execution of this script, a JSON configuration file needs to be created and the following environment variables need to be set:

-* *ALLURE_REPORTER_CI_WORKSPACE*: Absolute path of the workspace with the Allure test reports to be processed
+* *ALLURE_REPORTER_CI_WORKSPACE*: Absolute path of the workspace where the Allure test reports to be processed are stored.
-* *ALLURE_REPORTER_CI_CONFIG_FILE*: Relative path (regards the workspace path) of the JSON configuration file to be used
+* *ALLURE_REPORTER_CI_CONFIG_FILE*: Relative path (regards to the workspace path) where the JSON configuration file is stored.

 Finally, this script is executed by running the following command: